pumpkinGithub/digifica/index.md

 [Github](https://github.com/pumpkinGithub/digifica)

 Info: It's an open-source downloader, thats it.
 You don't need to know literally anything else than that.
+Go on.